eoli3n/void-config/CONTRIBUTE.md

 ```
 user in void-linux in void-packages on x2goclient
+➜ ./xbps-src bootstrap-update
+[...]

+user in void-linux in void-packages on x2goclient
 ➜ ./xbps-src pkg x2goclient
 [...]

 user in void-linux in void-packages on x2goclient
 ➜ sudo xbps-install --repository hostdir/binpkgs/x2goclient/ x2goclient
+[...]
 ```

 ##### Fixup a commit and rebase